metricly/metricly-docs/content/purchase-planning/_index.md

 tags: ["#ebs", "#elb", "#archive"]
 author: Lawrence Lane
 alwaysopen: false
-weight: 6
-pre:
+type: docs
 ---
 ![purhcase-planning-new](/images/_index/purhcase-planning-new.png)

 ## About Purchase Planning

 Master your resource portfolio with CloudWisdom's Purchase Planning tools.
 These tools help you know when to purchase reservations and what kind to buy.